The Dentist: Plot

 Dr. Alan Feinstone is a Los Angeles dentist who, despite his professional success, quietly suffers from extreme obsessive–compulsive disorder and is preoccupied with cleanliness and perfection.
 On the day of his wedding anniversary, Alan discovers his wife Brooke is cheating on him with the poolman, Matt.
 After they finish, Alan retrieves his pistol and follows Matt in his car.
-He is led to Paula Roberts' house, a friend of Brooke's.
+He is led to Paula Roberts's house, a friend of Brooke's.
 Alan invents a story about a surprise party for Brooke and watches Paula invite Matt inside.
 Paula's dog attacks Alan, and he shoots it in self-defense.
 After returning to his car, he drives to work.

 At his dental practice, Alan's first appointment goes poorly when he hallucinates a child patient having rotten teeth and accidentally stabs him.
 As Detective Gibbs investigates the death of Paula's dog, Alan sees his second patient, April Reign, a beauty queen.
 Alan hallucinates that she is his wife and, while she is unconscious, takes off her pantyhose and fondles her before attempting to strangle her.
 As she wakes, Alan snaps out of it and hides her pantyhose.
 Alan tells her manager, Steve Landers, that she is still dizzy from nitrous oxide.
 When Steve realizes what happened, he returns, punches Alan, and threatens a lawsuit.
 Alan ends the day early and sends his staff and patients home, including Sarah, a teenager who wants her braces removed.

 Later that night, Brooke meets Alan in a new opera-themed room at his practice.
 After sedating her under the premise of cleaning her teeth, he pulls out her teeth and cuts off her tongue.
 Detective Gibbs and his partner Detective Sunshine arrive at Alan's house the next morning to ask him questions.
 After the policemen leave, Matt discovers Brooke, who is still alive but sedated.
 Alan stabs Matt to death.

 Sarah and Paula are waiting for Alan at his practice.
 Alan sees Paula first, much to Sarah's disappointment.
 When Paula's conversation turns to how good a job Matt does for her, Alan overly-aggressively drills into her tooth, destroying it.
 His assistant, Jessica, questions what he is doing, and he snaps out of it.
 Alan asks Jessica to finish, but after he discovers she has sent Paula home, he fires Jessica.
 When she pulls out April's pantyhose and threatens to expose him, Alan kills her.